Rogerctoussaint/Getting-and-Cleaning-Data-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each      subject.

 ## Files
-run_analysis.R is a R script that runs everything and produces tidy_data.txt The codebook contains information about the variables in the data
+run_analysis.R is a R script that runs everything and produces tidy_data.txt.
+The script downloads all required packages and data automatically if not already installed
+The codebook contains information about the variables in the data

 ## Dependencies